 We have proven that DuelEM data can be used as covariates to improve clarity of treatment effects in field trials (Annex Report 06).
 One of the major issues with landscapes affected by salinity is that soils are highly spatially variable.
 On such soils, a cultivar may appear to be salt tolerant (for example) due to high yields at a given location.
 This might be because that cultivar is more salt tolerant (a good outcome) but it might also be because the soil at the location of those plots was less saline (a confusing outcome).
-We have used experimental results and the EM survey to disaggregate the spatial variability from treatments effects which brought new capabilities to the crop related experimental results with EM survey data using GIS which is expected to be a significant contribution in the area of crop and soil interaction in saline environment.
+We have used experimental results and the EM survey to disaggregate the spatial variability from treatments effects which brought new capabilities to the crop related experiments done by our partners.
+We developed a procedure to integrate the experimental results with EM survey data using GIS which is expected to be a significant contribution in the area of crop and soil interaction in saline environment.